 How to Be a Good Host Without Blowing Your Budget

 When I moved from New York City to Massachusetts, plenty of friends wanted to visit.
-They not only missed me, but also wanted to escape the city.
-During my first few months after the move, I hosted groups of these out-of-town guests nearly every other weekend.
+They not only missed me, but also wanted to escape from the city.
+During the first few months after my move, I hosted groups of these out-of-town guests nearly every other weekend.
 They were on vacation and ready to shell out for expensive brunches, hefty bar tabs, and pricey coffees.

 I budget for an occasional weekend splurge, but twice a month proved too rich for my blood.
 I needed to strike a balance between my guests’ expectations and my financial constraints.
 Here are a few tricks I learned for how to be a good host, even when you’re on a budget:

 1. Mention Your Budget in Advance

 Discussing your budget doesn’t have to be a big conversation.
 Start by asking what your friends want to do during the visit or what their budget for the trip is.